 It works by hydrating and nourishing the skin to speed up the process of skin regeneration and helps to neutralize free radicals

 Moisturizing ingredients of Organic Aloe Vera, Organic Sunflower oil, Shea butter and Botanical hyaluronic acid help nourish and support healthy skin

 Herbs of Calendula officinalis, Spirulina, Irish Moss, Geranium, Organic Green Tea, Organic Gotu Kola, Organic Jojoba.
 Lavender essential oil, Vitamin B6 and Vitamin E help calm painful red skin by providing a potent blend of anti-inflammatory and antioxidant herbs.

 What’s best about this radiation skin care product is that all of its ingredients are natural and organic.
 It is alcohol-free and does not contain any parabens or petrochemicals.
 Most importantly it works and radiation patients are experiencing the benefits every day.
 Ultimate Vitality is blessed to have discovered a formula that helps radiation patients make an unbearable situation tolerable.

-To learn more, please visit our page on radiation burn relief cream or contact us today.
+To learn more, To learn more, please visit our page on Radiation Burn Relief Cream.